 WHAT is the value of your business?

-Just like selling a house you probably don’t really know its true value.
-To sell you will need to put a value to it which cannot include your emotional attachment, otherwise, you could easily price yourself out of the market.
-To value and sell a business you can attempt to do it yourself or you can get professional advice from the likes of your accountant, business advisor, or a business broker.
+Like selling a house, you probably don’t know its true value.
+If selling, you will need to value it, which cannot include your emotional attachment.
+Otherwise, you could easily price yourself out of the market.
+T value and sell a business you can attempt to do it yourself, or you can get professional advice from the likes of your accountant, business advisor, or a business broker.

-Beyond understanding the financials you will need to consider goodwill including intellectual property of the business, any plant and equipment including digital assets of the business, and any stock or inventory that the business owns.
+Beyond understanding the financials, you will need to consider goodwill, including the intellectual property of the business, any plant and equipment, including digital assets of the business, and any stock or inventory that the business owns.

-There is no single business valuation method, instead a number that can be used singularly or combined.
-Some of the more popular include:
+There is no single business valuation method, instead of a number that can be used singularly or combined.
+S e of the more popular include: